David McMillan (smuggler)

-David McMillan (born 1956) is a British-Australian former drug smuggler who is best known for being the only Westerner on record as having successfully escaped Bangkok's Klong Prem prison.
+David McMillan (born 1956) is a British-Australian former drug smuggler who is the only Westerner on record as having successfully escaped Bangkok's Klong Prem Central Prison.
 His exploits were detailed in several books and in the 2011 Australian telemovie Underbelly Files: The Man Who Got Away.

 Early life

-McMillan was born in Saint Marylebone, London, England, on 9 April 1956.
+McMillan was born in London, United Kingdom, England, on 9 April 1956.
 He is the son of John McMillan CBE, who was the controller of Associated-Rediffusion Television, and his Australian wife.
-After his parents separated, he emigrated to Australia with his mother and sister.
+After his parents separated, he immigrated to Australia with his mother and sister.
 He attended Caulfield Grammar School in Melbourne, Victoria.
-After working as a cinema projectionist and camera operator in Sydney, he began a short-lived career in advertising with Masius Wynne Williams in Melbourne.